In this article, we review the different forms of vitamin B12 and the reasons for choosing cyanocobalamin for our food supplements.

 Good to know: Several studies show a positive effect of calcium on the absorption of vitamin B12.

-To learn more about our products and the supplement B12 + Iodine and Selenium, it’s here!
+To find out more about our products and the B12 + Iodine and Selenium supplement, click here!

 The Argalys team